WorkingEdge/MS3_GMResource/README.md

 # Design - UI
 ### Wireframes
-before development began, the basic layout of the site was set out in wireframes:
+Before development began, the basic layout of the site was set out in wireframes.

+The basic design follows a single column design and is consistent between mobile and desktop.
+The deviations occur on the home page, where the 'latest posts' cards are displayed in rows of 3 on Bootstrap md size and above, and singly on smaller screen sizes.
+Similarly, on the page displaying the contnet of a user post, the image (if provided) and 'Experience sectins are displayed next to each other horizontally on larger screns sizes and vertically on smaller screen sizes.

 * [Wireframe - Mobile or tablet](readme_assets/wireframes/MS3_GreenManure_Mobile.pdf)
 * [Wireframe - Desktop](readme_assets/wireframes/MS3_GreenManure_Desktop.pdf)

-As development progressed, the layout deviated in several respects.
-The main points of difference and the reason are as follows:

 ### Colour
 The main colours used are teal, gold, white.
+Teal aligns with the 'natural, 'green' focus of the site.
+Gold is used sparingly for some hover events (social media icons) or minor UI elements (horizontal rule).
+White is used as the text icon colour against the teal background or against darker image backgounds.
+Otherwise, text is standard black.

 ### Typography
 The site uses several fonts:
+[Oswald](https://fonts.google.com/specimen/Oswald), [Raleway](https://fonts.google.com/specimen/Raleway) and [Goudy Bookletter 1911](https://fonts.google.com/specimen/Goudy+Bookletter+1911#standard-styles) are all Google fonts.
+Oswald and Raleway are used throughtout the site content to provide a neutral, modern look.
+Goudy Bookletter was chosen as a font to distinguish the brand of the sponsor, MS3 seeds.
+As such it is used in the page header and footer.
+The main aspect of the font that made it a good choice was the styling of the figure '3'.
+It sits across the bottom line of the text and is reminiscent of a germinating seed.

 ### Images